Using Colour To Create A Vibrant And Lively Garden

 OTHER CERAMICS

 Strategic use of other ceramics such as wall plaques, planters and statuary can do wonders for small areas, adding an extra dimension to the garden.
-Add to this a well-positioned external light, and the night scene can take on a whole new ambience.
+Add to this a well-positioned external light, and the night scene can take on a whole new ambiance.

 FURNITURE